yam-ai/yamflow-doc/pipelining.rst

   modeling, training, and inference.
 - `Produce Data`_ produces the following data.

-  - `Produce Experimental Data`_ produces the data sets necessary for desiging the ML model.
+  - `Produce Modeling Data`_ produces the data sets necessary for desiging the ML model.
   - `Produce Training Data`_ produces the training and validation data sets.
   - `Produce Inference Data`_ produces the data sets or streams for inference.